-WHY TWEEN SKIN IS DIFFERENT
+WHY TWEEN AND TEEN SKIN IS DIFFERENT

 • Children’s skin is different!
 It’s a larger proportion of their bodies than adult’s skin, with a higher water content and thinner epidermis.
 Protecting their skin’s barrier function by using gentle products is essential.

 • Until the age of 12, children secrete less sebum than adults, which makes their skin six times more susceptible to synthetic chemical penetration from haircare, skincare and bathing products.

 • Adult products, even those for sensitive skin, often contain ingredients that can irritate tween and teen skin.

 • Super-gentle baby products aren’t formulated to deal with tween and teen hair (a bit greasy), and skin (a bit sweaty/spotty).
 And, besides, what 12-year-old wants to be seen using a baby/young child product?